Incognitol07/devy/README.md

 # Devy Career Advisor

+**Skip the career confusion and find your tech path with confidence.** Have a natural conversation and walk away knowing exactly which tech career lights you up — no generic quizzes, no overwhelming research, just clear direction.

-AI-powered career recommendation system that helps users discover their ideal tech career path through natural conversation.
+AI-powered career recommendations through natural conversation that help you discover your ideal tech path effortlessly.

 ## Features